Scaling is the process by which you make your game work properly (and hopefully well), regardless of how many people are playing.

 If your game has cards, having to fish through the game's decks, to remove all the cards for other player counts is onerous.
 If you have to alter the decks, just make it a very small number of impactful cards being added or removed.

-As an alternative, you can simply add special rules to cards, such that they do something extra or different, if you're in a game with a specific number of players.
+As an alternative, you can simply add special text to cards, such that they do something extra or different, if you're in a game with a specific number of players.
 These are best in games that have "event cards", where a bit of extra text is okay, and the card affects everyone.
 These variable cards require extra words, but they don't require extra components, or that the players sift through the cards before each game.

 Overt scaling abilities that say something like "gain wood tokens equal to the number of players" can work, but are a bit "dirty laundry".